A protease inhibitor - It is used with other medicines to treat HIV

 HIV is spread to others through sexual or blood contact.
 Talk to your doctor about how to stop the spread of HIV.

-Birth control pills, patches, rings, or injections may not work properly while you are taking this medicine.
+Birth control pills may not work properly while you are taking this medicine.
 Talk to your doctor about using an extra method of birth control.
 Women who can still have children must use a reliable form of barrier contraception, like a condom or diaphragm.

 This medicine may affect blood sugar levels.
 If you have diabetes, check with your doctor or health care professional before you change your diet or the dose of your diabetic medicine.